moznion/amugine/README.md

 amugine
 ==

 A simple encrypter/decrypter CLI tool.
+This tool provides GPG passphrase based encryption feature.

 Pre-compiled binaries are here: https://github.com/moznion/amugine/releases

+Description
+--

+This tool provides GPG passphrase based encryption feature (i.e. it acts like `gpg -c` and `gpg -d --batch --passphrase-fd 0` commands).

+It's easy to use such a feature by one-binary and to combine existing other tools which use GPG.

 Usage
 --